BKeyport/MMM-Multimonth/README.md

 17 May 2023 - Added calNames - a way to control which calendars do what.
 Please see above.

 16 Jul 2023 - Adjusted CSS to follow master font sizing from MagicMirror.
 Does not affect custom.css if used for this module.

+18 Oct 2023 - Added CSS class "instanceID" to allow for more complex CSS.
+Yes, I'm still working on the module - just been busy.
+Added fontsize variable to defaults.

+1 Dec 2023 - Basic changes to system to allow for a new feature (currently undocumented, need to go back through code to document due to being lazy and not writing down changes) - large calendar as well as small.